Dominican Republic Coffee

 Fresh roasted coffee:

 The freshest and best beans come directly from the roaster.
 But excellent roasted beans produced by any of the Country's torre factories can be bought in any large and busy supermarket as they restock regularly.
-Beware of a bag of beans that has been sitting on a shelf in a colmado or at an airport gift stand for who knows how long.
+Beware of a bag of beans that has been sitting on a shelf in a Colmado or at an airport gift stand for who knows how long.

 If you buy enough beans for a week, keeping them in an airtight container on the counter will be adequate storage.
 Any longer, and you should keep the airtight container in the freezer.